New Research

 What You'll Learn

-Record profitability and favorable market conditions provided a definitive test: suppliers chose financial optimization over breakthrough innovation, validating the VMF thesis.
+Record profitability and favorable market conditions provided a definitive test: suppliers chose $11 billion in share buybacks and dividends over breakthrough innovation, validating the VMF thesis.

 A detailed case study of how the semiconductor equipment industry faced and solved an analogous market failure through strategic customer collaboration.